Should You Get Lightning Lane or Universal Express Pass? A Parent’s Honest Guide | KidsParkGuide

 Ease of useRequires app management throughout the dayWalk up and use it — no scheduling needed

-CostLower base price but individual ride charges add upHigher upfront but covers more in one purchase
+CostLower base price, but Lightning Lane Single Pass charges can add upHigher upfront but covers more in one purchase

 Best forFamilies who enjoy optimizing and planning aheadFamilies who want simplicity — especially with young kids